Parkview Hockey Club: Senior League progress

-1980s to current day
+1980s onwards

 1983 saw the club relegated to the Intermediate League and it took 11 years to regain senior status.
 Promoted after the 1993-94 season, Parkview initially challenged for promotion to Section 1 in its first few years back.
 After seven years, however, senior status was relinquished again when the Senior League was reorganized after the 2000-01 season.
 Parkview returned briefly for one season when they won Section 2 in 2001-02.
 In the 2006–07 season, Parkview finished in fourth place in Section 2, fifteen points behind Down.

+2020s onwards

+The 2010s produced years of poor results that threatened the club and their ability to regrow and develop.
+As a result, the club requested and was subsequently granted permission to drop from the Intermediate League to the bottom of the Junior Leagues, Junior 5, for the 2021-22 season.
+Remaining in the league for 1 season, the club was able to begin their rebuild, gaining more players and enjoying an unbeaten 2022-23 season in which they won the Minor Cup and gained promotion to Junior 4.
+In the 2023-24 season, the club founded a 2nd XI who joined Junior 5, finishing bottom of the league in their debut season but remaining in the league each season after despite the formation of Junior 6.
+The 1st XI earned promotion to Junior 3 in 2024-25, remaining in the league.

+Grounds

+In 1970, a clubhouse built by the members was opened, and in 1974 it was renovated to include a bar.
+With no pitch at the clubhouse, the senior teams play their home matches on the artificial turf at Foundry Lane (Ballyclare High School).